Icy4563/Surface-Weather/README.md

 # Update:

-V1 is almost ready, will launch in the following days
+V1 is practically ready, but there have been some issues in packaging, not sure on ETA